saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createSalesShipment.md

     *   **Significance:** Estimated dates for arrival, readiness, and shipping.
     *   **Rule:** Included only if provided in the input and converted to Timestamp objects.

-Enforce constraints on when the status of a shipment can be changed.
-Prevent invalid status transitions, particularly those that would revert a shipment to an earlier stage after it has reached specific milestones.

-**Requirement**

-1. **Scenario 1:** If the desired transition is from any status to "SHIPMENT_SHIPPED" and the current status of the `testShipment` is already "SHIPMENT_SHIPPED," the transition is not allowed.

-2. **Scenario 2:** If the desired transition is from any status to "SHIPMENT_DELIVERED" and the current status of the `testShipment` is already "SHIPMENT_SHIPPED" or "SHIPMENT_DELIVERED," the transition is not allowed.

-**How It Helps Manage Shipment Data**

-*   **Prevents Invalid Transitions:** The method enforces business rules that prevent a shipment from moving backward in its lifecycle.
-Once a shipment is shipped or delivered, it shouldn't be possible to change its status to something that implies it's still in the warehouse.

-*   **Data Integrity:** By restricting invalid status changes, the method helps maintain the integrity of the shipment data.
-It ensures that the status accurately reflects the shipment's progress.

-*   **User Guidance:** The error message provides feedback to the user, explaining why the requested operation is not allowed.
-This helps users understand the system's constraints and make appropriate decisions.

-**Example**

-Let's say a user tries to change the status of a shipment that's already been marked as "Shipped" back to "Packed."
-Detect invalid transition, generate an error message like "Cannot perform operation Pack when the shipment is in the Shipped status," and add it to the `error_list`.
-This prevents the invalid status change and informs the user of the reason.

-**Set originContactMechId based on originFacilityId**

-1.  **Set Origin Information:**
-    *   If the `originFacilityId` is present in the shipment:
-        *   If `originContactMechId` is empty, it finds a contact mechanism associated with the origin facility with the purpose "PRIMARY_LOCATION" or "SHIP_ORIG_LOCATION" and sets it as the `originContactMechId`.
-        *   If `originTelecomNumberId` is empty, it finds a contact mechanism associated with the origin facility with the purpose "PRIMARY_PHONE" and sets it as the `originTelecomNumberId`.

-**How It Helps Manage Shipment Data**

-*   **Automation:** The method automates the process of filling in missing contact and telecom information, saving time and reducing manual effort.
-*   **Data Completeness:** It ensures that shipments have complete contact information for both origin and destination, which is crucial for communication and tracking.
-*   **Accuracy:** By deriving information directly from the associated facilities, it reduces the risk of errors in manually entering contact details.
-*   **Efficiency:** The method only updates the shipment if changes were made, avoiding unnecessary database writes.

-**Update shipment details based on the primary order associated with it**

-3.  **Set Party Information (From/To):**
-    *   Fetche `OrderRole` entities associated with the order.
-    *   If `partyIdFrom` (the party shipping the goods) is not set, try to find it from the order roles with the "SHIP_FROM_VENDOR" role types.
-    *   If `partyIdTo` (the party receiving the goods) is not set, try to find it from the order roles with the "SHIP_TO_CUSTOMER" or "CUSTOMER" role types.

-4.  **Set Contact Information:**
-    *   Fetche `OrderContactMech` entities associated with the order.
-    *   If `destinationContactMechId` (shipping address) is not set, it tries to find it from the order contact mechanisms with the "SHIPPING_LOCATION" purpose.
-    *   If `originContactMechId` is not set, it tries to find it from the order contact mechanisms with the "SHIP_ORIG_LOCATION" purpose.
-    *   Similary set `destinationTelecomNumberId` and `originTelecomNumberId` (phone numbers).

-5.  **Handle Special Case for Store Pickup:**
-    *   If the order is a "SALES_ORDER" and the shipment method is "STOREPICKUP," the `destinationContactMechId` is set to the same value as `originContactMechId`.

-6. **Create Shipment Route Segment:**
-    *   If no `ShipmentRouteSegment` exists for the shipment, it create one using the gathered information (origin/destination facilities, contact mechanisms, shipping method, carrier, etc.).

 **Prepare data for ShipmentItem**

 1.  **Extraction of Item Details:**